forrestdavis/ExperimentNorming/README.md

 average output will be saved from IT experiment to results/normed_multi_sent(.xlsx and .csv).

 ### Information on Files
-There are three overarching options, outputing by-word information-theoretic measures only (IT), outputting by-word similarity to a baseline and information-theoretic measures (RSA), and one-shot learning a stimuli set (ADAPT).
+There are four overarching options (or experiments), outputing by-word information-theoretic measures only (IT), outputting by-word similarity to a baseline and information-theoretic measures (RSA), one-shot learning a stimuli set and output change in surprisal (ADAPT), or one-shot learning a stimuli set and output change in RSA (RSA-ADAPT).

 stimuli file
 * expecting any number of columns, where each column is a sentence, with an optional header
 * if running RSA the first column will be treated as the baseline
 * if running ADAPT the input format should be SENT1, ENT, SENT2, ENT
+* if running RSA-ADAPT the input format should be BASELINE, COMPARISION, SENT1, ENT, BASELINE, COMPARISON, SENT2, ENT

 normed files are saved to results and can be formatted as an excel file or csv.
 The columns in this are, for each sentence (subscripted i, the baseline will be SENT_0 for RSA)